What are the Different Types of Keynote Speakers?

 If choosing a Positional Speaker to speak at your event make sure they are able to transfer what has worked for them to what would work for you and your organisation.

 In this category of Keynote Speakers people whose business, craft, and profession is speaking.
 Speaking is not something they do to sell you their product from the stage, nor are they speaking on behalf of an organisation.
 For these speakers, their product is the speech.
 They master the craft of speaking, audience engagement & comprehension, storytelling, and group dynamics.
 They also have many topics they can speak on.
 A Professional Speaker will work with you to maximise your event and they will always tailor their content towards your organisation.
 For more information on this type of speaker see our article: How to choose the best Keynote Speaker & speech for your internal management event.

 By understanding the difference between Popular, Positional, and Professional Speakers you now have a frame to help you decide on what type of Keynote Speaker you want to hire for your internal management event.
 In each of these categories, as you can already imagine, there is a wide range of possible speaking fees; from Pro Bono (free) to €250,000+.

-So if you are interested in a breakdown of Keynote Speaker fees download The Keynote Speech BEST PRICE Expert Guide below.
+So if you are interested in a breakdown of Keynote Speaker fees download The Keynote Speaker BEST PRICE Expert Guide below.